 Highlights

-- Full-size functional kitchen with lots of storage
+- Full kitchen with plenty of storage

-- Full bathroom with shower and toilet
+- Full bathroom with shower, toilet, and natural light

-Learn more
+Learn More

-- Tiny_House_Expedition on Instagram
+- @tiny_house_expedition on Instagram

 - Tiny House Expedition Website

-- 36ft Tiny House w/ Baby Room: 370sf of Space Inside!
+- 36ft Tiny House w/ Baby Room: 370sf of Space Inside

 - Couple Living Tiny with a Baby